vantage6/vantage6-workshop/episodes/chapter3.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explore in more depth specific data analysis scenarios that further illustrates the concept of collaboration
+- Explore specific data analysis scenarios that further illustrates the concept of collaboration
-- Understand the concept of 'algorithm trustworthiness' in the context of a collaboration
+- Understand the concept of 'algorithm trustworthiness' in the context of a vantage6 collaboration
 - Understand v6's algorithm-store current and envisioned features
 - Understand the UI-based approach for performing a data analysis through the given scenarios